Jordan094/mixify/README.md

 [Screenshots]

+### Login page:
-* Login page: This page is simple and contains little information.
+* This page is simple and contains little information.
 There is 2 input boxes.
 One for the username, the other for the password.
 There is an Enter button underneath that, if the correct information is input, the user will be logged in to thier account.
 There is also a message at the bottom saying "Not yet registered?
 Sign up here." which a link that will take them to the sign up page if they havent signed up yet.
 Once a user is logged into their account they will be directed to the All Recipes page and a message will flash up to the user stating "You are logged in as: (Username)" At this point, the navbar will also update to remove the signup and login links and now show the All Recipes, My Recipes, Add Recipe, My Favourite and Logout Links.

 [Screenshots]

+### All Recipes Page:
-* All Recipes Page: This page shows the user previews of all the recipes that have been submitted in a card format.
+* This page shows the user previews of all the recipes that have been submitted in a card format.
 The user is shown the title of the recipe, a brief description and underneath a view icon which when clicks displays the full recipe to the user.
 I have chosen to only display a set character limit on the description to ensure all of the cards are the same size.
 I have also added a see more button at the end of the description if the user wants to click that button instead.
 The cards are responsive to the device being used at the time.
 For example there is 3 cards horizontally on desktop devices and 1 card shown horizontally on mobile devices.

 [Screenshots]

+### My Recipes Page:
-* My Recipes Page: This page shows the user previews of all the recipes that  that have been submitted by that user only in a card format.
+* This page shows the user previews of all the recipes that have been submitted by that user only in a card format.
 The user is shown the title of the recipe, a brief description and underneath the same as the all recipes page.
 However, the user is now shown 2 extra buttons, a edit button and a delete button.
 They will take the user to the edit recipe page and the delete recipe page.
 The page also displays all of the information to the user in the same way as the all recipes page to help with the consistency of the site.

 [Screenshots]

+### Add Recipe Page:
-* Add Recipe Page: This page contains a form similiar to the sign up page.
+* This page contains a form similiar to the sign up page.
 The form has 4 boxes for the user to submit information.
   * Recipe title
   * Recipe Description (A minimum of 70 characters is required.)
   * Recipe Ingredients